Rambo3000/IntaqoHomeAssistant/README.md

      sensor: !include sensors.yaml
      switch: !include switches.yaml
 3. Copy the sensors.yaml and switches.yaml next to your configuration.yaml
+4. Edit the sensors.yaml and switches.yaml and replace the IP adres with the IP of your Intaqo device.
-4. Reload the configuration using the UI or restart home assistant
+5. Reload the configuration using the UI or restart home assistant
-5. Add sensors, search by typing "Intaqo"
+6. Add sensors, search by typing "Intaqo"